kidaa30/ohimanual/2_plan/Understand_Requirements_for_Assessment.md

 * Developing a project proposal
 * Assembling a qualified **Technical Team** to conduct the assessment itself

-Under the section **Assembling a Team** you can learn more about the skillsets required for an effective Technical Team.
+Under the section **Team* Structure** you can learn more about the skillsets required for an effective Technical Team.

 Procuring funding and creating a budget that is informed by the task timeline will also aid in smart spending and decrease the likelihood that funding will run out before the process is completed.